 Uncertainty in Demand Curve

-Suppose that the demand of some product, rather than the output price, is the main source of uncertainty.
-The market of a generic product has demand curve P = f(q), where P is the price and q is the demanded quantity.
+uncertainty.
+The market of a generic product has demand curve P = f(q), where P is the price and q is the

 The output price is linked to the demand curve due the very known inverse demand curve.

-The following figures illustrate two very known demand curve, the linear demand curve and the exponential demand curve.
+The following figures illustrate two very known demand curve, the linear demand curve and the

 Consider an exponential demand curve with elasticity e: